ScryEngineering/scrygroup.com/content/tutorial-pages/2018-05-06/Pytest-fixtures.md

 # Using pytest fixtures with Flask

 In order to deal with this duplication of the test fixtures we can make use of Pytest's test fixtures.
-Specifically Pytest provides the ability to specify a fixture to multiple test files via conftest.
+Specifically Pytest provides the ability to specify a fixture to multiple test files via `conftest.py`.

 So we set up a file `tests/conftest.py` in which we can set up fixtures that will be available to all the tests we wish to run.